 LCCC is a comprehensive community college that offers associate degrees and certificates in wide range of career fields.
-More than 4,300 students were enrolled in 2014, and each enjoyed small class sizes with intimate, hands-on instruction.
+More than 4,300 students were enrolled in 2014, and each enjoyed a lower student-to-faculty ratio with intimate, hands-on instruction.
 LCCC also offers affordable tuition for Wyoming students; for the 2014-15 school year, in-state students paid just $2,832 in tuition and fees.
 Further, some of LCCC's degree programs can be completed in a fully-online format.
 Here are a few of their notable offerings:

 - Online Associate of Applied Science in Accounting

 - Online Associate of Applied Science in Computer Information Systems